 - Excessively high usage

-- Improper use, for example letting the system run with doors and windows open
+- Improper use, for example, letting the system run with doors and windows open

 Of all the factors that affect the longevity of a heat pump, oversizing and poor maintenance are the most damaging.
-Wear and tear of many parts is accelerated due to lack of maintenance.
+Wear and tear of many parts are accelerated due to lack of maintenance.
 Oversizing leads to more often on and off cycling of the system, which can overwork the blower motor or compressor, causing the part to fail.
 If you are located in a coastal area, the condenser unit is susceptible to corrosion.

 These are the most common issues that affect the life expectancy of a heat pump.
 If they can afford it, homeowners in Seattle choose to replace their heat pump before its full lifespan.
 It’s because as the system gets older, the reliability of the heat pump is lowered and its efficiency is reduced.
-The situation leads to increased cost of utility and frequent repair.
+The situation leads to an increased cost of utility and frequent repair.
 Once the heat pump is about 10 – 15 years old, the monthly savings a Seattle homeowner will realize by upgrading to a more efficient and newer model can justify the initial cost of the unit, especially if the older unit is starting to be unreliable.

 Maximizing a heat pump’s life expectancy

 The most important factor that determines heat pump life expectancy is its maintenance.
 Fischer Heating, a Seattle-grown company, provides professional heat pump maintenance and repair.
-Like any hard working machinery, a heat pump requires regular maintenance to ensure that it functions smoothly and efficiently.
+Like any hard-working machinery, a heat pump requires regular maintenance to ensure that it functions smoothly and efficiently.

 To achieve a longer heat pump life expectancy, a pre-season checkup and cleaning are needed.
-Ideally it should be done in the spring and fall.
+Ideally, it should be done in the spring and fall.
 Schedule a quality maintenance checkup and cleaning with Fischer Heating.